Ev1lT3rm1nal/trace.zig/README.md

 info: ;tp;2215696653476;1;A unique identifier
 ```

-### instrument
+## instrument

-Some functions can be instrumented and used as shown below:
+Some categories of functions can be instrumented and used as shown below:

 ```Zig
 const trace = @import("./third_party/trace.zig/src/main.zig");